gieseladev/konfi/README.md

 [![PyPI](https://img.shields.io/pypi/v/konfi.svg)](https://pypi.org/project/konfi/)
 [![Documentation Status](https://readthedocs.org/projects/konfi/badge/?version=latest)](https://konfi.giesela.dev/en/latest/?badge=latest)

-Cute config parser.
-You know I really tried to come up with a catchy one-liner there, but It goes without saying that I failed miserably.

-Anyway, konfi lets you create config templates similar to [dataclasses](https://docs.python.org/3/library/dataclasses.html).
+konfi lets you create config templates similar to [dataclasses](https://docs.python.org/3/library/dataclasses.html).
-These templates are then used to load the config from different sources.
-Konfi guarantees that the loaded config corresponds to the template even going as far as making sure items of a list are of the right type.
+These templates are then used to load the config from different sources. konfi guarantees that the loaded config corresponds to the template even going as far as making sure items of a list are of the right type.

 This means you no longer have to worry about the validity of the config,